 Viterbi Detection

-A methodology used in reading channel technology that accurately detects data written on a disk by detecting an entire sequence of data bits at a time.
-It determines the most likely sequence of data bits by comparing the actual sequence of data bit samples with sequences of possible data bit samples.
+The methodology used in reading channel technology accurately detects data written on a disk by comparing actual sequences of data bit samples with possible sequences of data bit samples, determining the most likely sequence of data bits.

 Voice Coil

-Since the device is an actuator motor, the head moves in direct proportion to the force applied by the magnetic rotating voice coil.
+The device's head moves in direct proportion to the force applied by the magnetic rotating voice coil, which is an actuator motor.

 Winchester Disk

-It is the traditional name for a hard drive.
-The name Winchester is derived from a first-generation I.B.M. disk drive with 30 M.B. of fixed capacity and 30 M.B. of detachable storage.
+The term "Winchester" refers to a traditional name for a hard drive, originating from a first-generation IBM disk drive with 30 MB of fixed capacity and 30 MB of detachable storage.

 Windows

-Windows is a collection of different exclusive graphical operating system versions created and promoted by Microsoft.
+Windows is a collection of graphical operating system versions created and promoted by Microsoft.

 Workstation